Kobun42/Unverum-FUGA/README.md

 ### Auto Updates
 Unverum also supports auto updates for mods downloaded from GameBanana using the built-in browser or the 1-click install buttons.
 Click the Check for Updates button for Unverum to check if any are available for the currently selected game.

-Self updates for Unverum are also supported so you don't need to keep checking back here to see if you have the latest version.
-These are checked everytime on launch.

 ## Game Specific Functionalities
 ###Dragon Ball FighterZ